-All drains within the mill and other areas are monitored and interceptors are in place to prevent stormwater pollution.
+All drains within the mill and other areas are monitored and interceptors are in place to mitigate stormwater pollution.
+See Minor NCR 5.3.2.
 Records are in place to record inspection, cleaning and effectiveness of these PCDs.
-Recently a number of these traps have had their capacity increased and are now more effective.
+Further work is required to ensure that all traps and drains are effective in controlling discharge limits to ensure the stay within legal limits.